Linear independence of odd zeta values using Siegel's lemma: Introduction

 \end{Th} Here $0.21$ is the rounded value of a real number that we did not try to compute exactly.

 As a corollary, there are at least $ 0.21 \frac{\sqrt{s}}{\sqrt{ \log s}} $ irrational numbers among $\zeta(3)$, $\zeta(5)$, \ldots, $\zeta(s)$.
-This corollary was proved recently by Lai and Yu \cite{LaiYu} with a better numerical constant, namely $1.19\ldots$ instead of $0.21$.
-Their result is based on the approach of \cite{Zudilintrick} and \cite{Sprang}, developed in \cite{FSZ}.
-This strategy provides a lower bound on the number of irrational odd zeta values, but nothing like \eqref{eqBR} about linear independence.
+This weaker result was proved recently by Lai and Yu~\cite{LaiYu} with a better numerical constant, namely\footnote{This constant $1.19\ldots$ has also be refined by Lai~\cite{Lai2025} to $1.28\ldots$} $1.19\ldots$ instead of $0.21$, by following the approach of~\cite{Zudilintrick} and~\cite{Sprang}, developed in~\cite{FSZ}.
+This strategy provides only a lower bound on the number of irrational odd zeta values, but nothing like~\eqref{eqBR} or Theorem~\ref{thintroun} about linear independence.
+This makes an important difference: no linear independence criterion is needed, so that the proof is much more elementary.

-The proof of Theorem \ref{thintroun} extends to values of polylogarithms.
+The proof of Theorem~\ref{thintroun} extends to values of polylogarithms $\Li_s(z) = \sum_{n=1}^\infty \frac{z^n}{n^s}$; recall that $\Li_1(z) = -\log(1-z)$.
 From now on, we fix an embedding of $\Qbar $ in $\C$.
-Given a positive integer $s$, and $z\in\Qbar\etoile$ such that $|z|$ is small enough (in terms of $s$ and the degree and height of $z$), the values $1$, $\Li_1(z)$, \ldots, $\Li_s(z)$ are known to be $\Q(z)$-linearly independent (see \cite{Nikishin, Hatapolylogs} for the case $z\in\Q$, and \cite{Chudseul, Chuddeux, Andre} for the general case).
-If $z\in\Qbar\etoile$ is fixed with $|z|<1$, this is conjecturally true for any $s$ but the only known result is the following one (due to Rivoal \cite{Rivoalpolylogs} for $z\in\R$, to Marcovecchio \cite{Marcovecchio} in the general case): for any non-zero $z\in\Qbar$ such that $|z|<1$ we have
+Given a positive integer $s$, and $z\in\Qbar\etoile$ such that $|z|$ is small enough (in terms of $s$ and the degree and height of $z$), the values $1$, $\Li_1(z)$, \ldots, $\Li_s(z)$ are known to be $\Q(z)$-linearly independent (see~\cite{Nikishin, Hatapolylogs} for the case $z\in\Q$, and~\cite{Chudseul, Chuddeux, Andre} for the general case).
+If $z\in\Qbar\etoile$ is fixed with $|z|<1$, this is conjecturally true for any $s$ but the only known result is the following one (due to Rivoal~\cite{Rivoalpolylogs} for $z\in\R$, to Marcovecchio~\cite{Marcovecchio} in the general case): for any non-zero $z\in\Qbar$ such that $|z|<1$ we have

-provided $s\in\N$ is sufficiently large in terms of $\eps>0$.
-We refer also to \cite{gfndio2} for algebraic points $z$ outside the unit disk.
+provided $s\in\N=\{0,1,2,\ldots\}$ is sufficiently large in terms of $\eps>0$.
+We refer also to~\cite{gfndio2} for algebraic points $z$ outside the unit disk.

 In this paper we improve this lower bound as follows.

 \begin{Th} Let $s $ be a sufficiently large integer.
 Then for any $z\in\Qbar$ such that $|z|\leq1$ and $z\not\in\{0,1\}$ we have:

 \end{Th}